-- 135. Plaintiffs restate and incorporate by reference each and every allegation of the preceding paragraphs. - 136.
+- 112. Plaintiffs restate and incorporate by reference each and every allegation of the preceding paragraphs. - 113.
 Under the Administrative Procedure Act, courts must "hold unlawful and set aside agency action" that is "without observance of procedure required by law."
-5 U.S.C. § 706(2)(D). - 137.
-Agencies are required to publish notice of all "proposed rule making" in the Federal Register, id. § 553(b), and to "give interested persons an opportunity to participate in the rule making through submission of written data, views, or arguments," id. § 553(c).

-- 138. USDA's Post-Show Inflammation Policy, which requires disqualifying horses solely for exhibiting post-show inflammation, is actually a rule that was required to go through the notice-and-comment process given that it creates new obligations and duties for horse trainers that previously did not exist.
-The Post-Show Inflammation Policy also constrains agency discretion and is treated like a binding order that must be applied at all horse shows.
+5 U.S.C. § 706(2)(D). - 114.
+Agencies are required to publish notice of all "proposed rule making" in the Federal Register, id. § 553(b), and to "give interested persons an opportunity to participate in the rule making through submission of written data, views, or arguments," id. § 553(c). - 115.
+USDA's Post-Show Inflammation Policy, which requires disqualifying horses solely for exhibiting post-show inflammation, is a rule that was required to go through the notice-and-comment process given that it creates new obligations and duties for horse trainers that previously did not exist.
+The Post-Show Inflammation Policy also constrains Agency discretion and is treated like a binding order that must be applied at all horse shows.
 Prior to the adoption of the policy, horses were not disqualified when they exhibited inflammation caused by show activity or other natural causes.
-Following the adoption of the policy, those same horses are now deemed sore and are disqualified. - 139.
-USDA failed to go through notice-and-comment procedures before implementing the Post-Show Inflammation Policy, as required by law.
+Following the adoption of the policy, those same horses are now deemed sore and are disqualified.

+- 116. USDA failed to go through notice-and-comment procedures before implementing the Post-Show Inflammation Policy, as required by law.
 5 U.S.C. § 553(b).
-No statutory exceptions permitted the agency to forego the notice-and-comment process. - 140.
-Plaintiffs Michael Wright, Josh Wright, and Casey Wright suffered injury by having their horses disqualified pursuant to USDA's Post-Show Inflammation Policy. - 141.
+No statutory exceptions permitted the Agency to forego the notice-and-comment process. - 117.
+Plaintiffs Michael Wright, Josh Wright, and Casey Wright suffered injury by having their horses disqualified pursuant to USDA's Post-Show Inflammation Policy. - 118.
 Absent action by this Court, each of the Plaintiffs will continue to suffer injury.
 Every time Plaintiffs show their horses, they will be subject to a post-show inspection under a policy that is invalid unless and until it undergoes notice-and-comment procedures.
-The Post-Show Inflammation Policy should be held unlawful and set aside under section 706 of the APA.